 The salaries are then disbursed directly to employees’ bank accounts or prepaid payroll cards.
 The system also notifies employees of their payments, offering them a clear view of their earnings and deductions.
 Regulatory authorities monitor these transactions to ensure compliance, making WPS an effective safeguard against wage discrepancies.

-Benefits of the Wages Protection System for Employers and Employees
+Benefits of the Wage Protection System for employers and employees

 One of the core advantages of the Wages Protection System (WPS) is its ability to ensure that employees receive their wages on time.
 By automating salary disbursements through regulated financial institutions, the system minimizes delays and errors, fostering a sense of financial security among employees.
 Employers, in turn, benefit from enhanced efficiency in managing payroll processes.